Sife-ops/deez/README.md

 Define a schema for your entities using the `Deez` procedural macro.
-Doing so will derive the `From` conversion traits for your structs and the `HashMap<String, AttributeValue>` type used by the `aws_sdk_dynamodb` library, with some additional features for faciliting Single Table Design.
+Doing so will derive the `From` conversion traits for your structs and the `HashMap<String, AttributeValue>` type used by the `aws_sdk_dynamodb` library, with some additional features for facilitating Single Table Design.

 ```rust
 use aws_sdk_dynamodb::types::AttributeValue;